Madame Tussauds: Background

 Marie Tussaud was born as Marie Grosholtz in 1761 in Strasbourg, France.
-Her mother worked for Philippe Curtius in Bern, Switzerland, who was a physician skilled in wax modeling.
-Curtius taught Tussaud the art of wax modelling beginning when she was a child.
-He moved to Paris and took his young apprentice, then only 6 years old, with him.

-Grosholtz created her first wax sculpture in 1777 of Voltaire.
-At the age of 17, she became the art tutor to Madame Elizabeth, the sister of King Louis XVI of France, at the Palace of Versailles.
-During the French Revolution, she was imprisoned for three months and awaiting execution, but was released after the intervention of an influential friend.
+Her mother worked for Philippe Curtius in Bern, Switzerland; he was a physician skilled in wax modelling.
+Curtius taught Tussaud the art of wax modelling when she was a child; when he moved to Paris, Marie and her mother followed.
+Grosholtz created her first wax sculpture, of Voltaire, in 1777.
+At 17, according to her memoirs, she became art tutor to Madame Elizabeth, the sister of King Louis XVI.
+During the French Revolution, she was imprisoned for three months, but was subsequently released.
 During the Revolution, she made models of many prominent victims.

-Grosholtz inherited Curtius's vast collection of wax models following his death in 1794.
+Grosholtz inherited Curtius' vast collection of wax models following his death in 1794.
 For the next 33 years, she travelled around Europe with a touring show from the collection.
-She married Francois Tussaud in 1795 and took his surname.
-She renamed her show as Madame Tussaud's.
-In 1802, she accepted an invitation from Paul Philidor, a lantern and phantasmagoria pioneer, to exhibit her work alongside his show at the Lyceum Theatre, London.
-She did not fare particularly well financially, with Philidor taking half of her profits.
+She married François Tussaud in 1795, took his surname, and renamed her show as Madame Tussaud's.
+In 1802, she accepted an invitation from lantern and phantasmagoria pioneer Paul Philidor to exhibit her work alongside his show at the Lyceum Theatre, London.
+A wave of creativity was in vogue in London the year Tussaud arrived in the city, with new West End stage plays which included the first to be called a melodrama, the first appearance of Joseph Grimaldi in his whiteface clown character, and poet William Wordsworth's poem "Composed upon Westminster Bridge, 3 September 1802" describing London and the Thames.
+Adding her own creativity to the mix, Tussaud brought with her all her death masks, wax faces and busts.
+Complaining that Philidor failed to promote her, Tussaud then decided to go into business alone.

-She was unable to return to France because of the Napoleonic Wars, so she traveled throughout Great Britain and Ireland exhibiting her collection.
+Unable to return to France because of the Napoleonic Wars, she travelled throughout Great Britain and Ireland exhibiting her collection and made her home in London.
 From 1831, she took a series of short leases on the upper floor of "Baker Street Bazaar" (on the west side of Baker Street, Dorset Street, and King Street in London).
 This site was later featured in the Druce-Portland case sequence of trials of 1898–1907.
 This became Tussaud's first permanent home in 1836.